Bricktech2000/Resume/export/resume.md

 `Development Coordinator &mdash; Development Team` _University of Ottawa&nbsp;&bull; November 2022 &mdash; Present_

+- Contributed in developing [open-source participant tracker](https://github.com/HacktheHill/track-the-hack) built with Next.js and Prisma, used by over 1000 hackers and 50 organizers throughout hackathon
+- Collaborated with infrastructure and sponsorship teams to build and maintain internal sponsor payment portal powered by Stripe and React.js

 ### Zeptile Software

 `Software Engineer &mdash; Web3` _Remote from Ottawa&nbsp;&bull; October 2022 &mdash; Present_

+1. Working on small-scale project and getting up to speed with various technologies such as Web3 programming in Solidity and testing using Chai and Hardhat

 ### [uOttawa CS Club](https://uocsclub.ca/)

 `Club Executive` _University of Ottawa&nbsp;&bull; June 2022 &mdash; Present_

-- Collaborated with two other executives to brainstorm, organize and schedule a dozen small-scale events in Ottawa by giving talks and organizing workshops for over 100 students
+- Collaborated with both other executives to brainstorm, organize and schedule a dozen events by giving talks and organizing workshops for over 100 students
 - Designed internal Notion workspace, improving short-term planning by providing single central platform to capture meeting minutes and track task progress

 ## Projects